lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 1. Change to a local (unencrypted) filesystem.
 (We have seen problems running the container an ecryptfs filesystem.
 So you might want to use e.g. `/tmp` as root directory.)
-1. Get a clone of the Git: `git clone git@gitlab.hrz.tu-chemnitz.de:zih/hpc-compendium/hpc-compendium.git`
+1. Get a clone of the Git repository: `git clone git@gitlab.hrz.tu-chemnitz.de:zih/hpc-compendium/hpc-compendium.git`
-1. Change to the root of the Git colen: `cd hpc-compendium`
+1. Change to the root of the local clone: `cd hpc-compendium`
 1. Create a new feature branch for you to work in.
 Ideally name it like the file you want to modify. `git checkout -b <BRANCHNAME>`.
 (Navigation section can be found in `mkdocs.yaml`.)
 1. Add/correct the documentation with your preferred editor.